 “Walter works hard alongside his friend and neighbour Bagpipes (Bailey) at a nearby factory while Agnes patrols the estate selling make-up door to door.
 Their British-born son Kobna (Sammy Kamara) and his best mate Dean (Mattie Boys) hang out on the estate playing football and doing their best to dodge the local thugs.

 “But then Walter’s brother Valentine (Jimmi Akingbola) arrives and his exuberance and lust for life changes everything.
 Looking to make a life for himself in the UK, he crashes into their lives bringing laughter, music and chaos.
 He quickly finds work, falls in love and ignites a passion for music in Kobna.
 He may frustrate Agnes and test Walter’s patience but Kobna adores his uncle Valentine and, after all, he is family.”

-Product on In The Long Run series 2 will kick off next year, and the show’s six-episode debut series is available on Now TV if you need to catch up.
+Filming for In The Long Run series 2 and series 3 is underway now, and the show’s six-episode debut series is available on Now TV if you need to catch up.

 We’ll keep you posted as we hear more.